TheSkyRS/taobench/README.md

 #### 3.3 Test the System

 The environment is pre-configured in our disk image.
-Although we have setup MySQL, you may still check this document when facing problems.
-[MySQL Setup](https://docs.google.com/document/d/19IRzfTIO189Ok2O2dUSjod5KpCgsb518sCiPbDKDaHs).
+Although we have setup MySQL, you may still check this document when facing problems [MySQL Setup](https://docs.google.com/document/d/19IRzfTIO189Ok2O2dUSjod5KpCgsb518sCiPbDKDaHs).
 The MySQL database, named `benchmark`, can be accessed using `sudo mysql`.
 Each time before running experienments, you should clear all items from `objects` and `edges` tables under `benchmark`.
 Enter `/local/taobench/` and run `cmake . -DWITH_MYSQL=ON -DWITH_MEMCACHE=ON -DCACHE_ID=-1` to generate Makefile.
 Then, use the `make` command to compile, which should generate `./taobench`.
 Enter `/local/taobench/router` and run `g++ -O3 -DCACHE_ID=-1 -o router run.cc -pthread -lzmq -I../src` to compile router.

 **Load Data Phase**:
 To load data, use the following command: